HIV Lens data methods

 HIV treatment coverage

 The number of people taking antiretroviral treatment at their last clinic attendance divided by everybody in HIV care.
+HIV treatment saves lives and prevents onward HIV transmission.
+The higher the percentage, the better.

 Breakdown: age, exposure, ethnicity (where available), and geographic region.